-Are you planning to demolition in a location in within Calgary?
+Are you planning to demolition in a location within Calgary?
 Demolition is one of the closely monitored building and construction activities because of the risks that come with it.
 The correct procedures are required to be followed when demolishing both commercial and residential buildings.
-These are to ensure the safety of workers on site, bystanders as well as other close property.
-There are Calgary demolition permits and procedures you should be aware of when doing a demolition.
+These are to ensure the safety of workers on-site, bystanders as well as other close property.
+There are Calgary demolition permits and procedures you should be aware of when doing the demolition.

 When do you need a demolition permit?

 You will require a permit to remove a building from its present site or move it to another site.
 A permit will be required for partial demolitions too, and where a building is to be reduced to its foundations and rebuilt again.

 Step 1 – Obtain a service disconnect sheet

 Approval and signature are required for each utility to be disconnected.
 This should be shown on the service disconnect sheet.